 - ^Yamato and Musashi had their two amidships 15.5 cm/60 (6.1") triple mountings removed in 1944.
 Yamato was then given six additional 12.7 cm/40 A1 unshielded twin mountings which were installed in place of the original 12.7 cm/40 A1 Mod 3 mountings.
 These latter mountings were relocated a deck lower.
 After this refit, Yamato had a total of twenty-four 12.7 cm/40 guns.
 Musashi was also to receive six additional twin mountings, but these were not available prior to her loss.

 - ^The Japanese plan for those older cruisers equipped with 12 cm/45 (4.7") 10th Year Type secondaries was to rearm them with 12.7 cm/40 (5") Type 89 guns during their 1930s rebuilds.
 However, this program was only partially completed prior to the start of the Pacific War.
 It proved impossible to find the weight and space to mount these heavier and larger weapons on the Furutaka and Aoba classes and they retained their four 12 cm/45 guns throughout the rest of their service careers.
 All four cruisers of the Myôkô class had their six single 4.7 cm/45 guns replaced with four 12.7 cm/40 twin mountings during refits in 1934 - 1935.
 For the Takao class, cruisers Atago and Takao were rearmed with four 12.7 cm/40 twin mountings in 1942.
-Following damage at Rabul on 5 November 1943 by aircraft from USS Saratoga (CV-3), Maya was sent back to Japan and then converted into an AA cruiser.
+Maya was badly damaged at Rabul on 5 November 1943 by aircraft from USS Saratoga (CV-3).
+She was sent back to Japan for repairs and then converted into an AA cruiser.
 Her No. 3 turret and all 12 cm/45 (4.7") AA guns were removed and she was then armed with eight 20 cm (8.0") No. 2 guns and twelve 12.7 cm/40 (5.0") AA guns along with thirty-five 25 mm and thirty-six 13 mm MGs.
 It had been planned to similarly convert sister-ship Chokai, but this was not carried out and she retained her four 12 cm/45 guns throughout her career.
 Newer large cruisers starting with the Mogami class were armed with four twin 12.7 cm/40 mountings as completed.